ln2058/celullar-automata-rule30-centercolomn/README.md

 **Cellular Automata Rule 30 Middle Column Calculator [Python]**

---- Tool for generating the center column for Rule 30 cellular automata
+--- The center column of Rule 30 is random so it could be used for pseudo-random number generation.

 * Output list of 0 and 1
 * Very slow for calculating large sequences